dkolkena/adhd/adhd.md

 # Be honest with yourself!

+* Don't take on more than you're comfortable with!
+* Give yourself buffer time to deliver your commitments.
+* Don’t be afraid to ask for help!

-* Taking on too much leads to a cycle of overpromise/underdeliver and instills a sense of hopelessness and failure
-* Look at your previous successes and failures and your work throughput.
+^ Taking on too much leads to a cycle of overpromise/underdeliver and instills a sense of hopelessness and failure.
+Look at your previous successes and failures and your work throughput.
 Use that to give yourself a baseline of what you can reasonably commit to.

-* Give yourself buffer time to deliver your commitments.
-2 story points but you’re not confident in the implementation details yet?
+^ 2 story points but you’re not confident in the implementation details yet?
 Make it 3 or 5.
-* Consistently delivering commitments on time–even if it’s less than you think you might be capable of–will give you confidence and develop your reputation.
+Consistently delivering commitments on time–even if it’s less than you think you might be capable of–will give you confidence and develop your reputation.

 ---